-For individuals seeking a life in the art of food, culinary programs provide information about the chemistry, preparation, skills, and knowledge to become a professional contender in the career of cooking.
-According to industry professionals, if you want to become a professional chef, it is critical to attend a culinary school – and one may be right in your city, at your local community college
+For individuals seeking a life in the art of food, culinary programs provide information about chemistry, preparation, skills, and knowledge to become a professional contender in the cooking career.
+According to industry professionals, if you want to become a professional chef, it is critical to attend a culinary school – and one may be right in your city, at your local community college.

 The Rewards of a Culinary Education

 According to the Bureau of Labor Statistics, the culinary and food industry accounted for approximately 3.1 million jobs in 2004.
 Culinary careers are expected to grow faster than the average for all other occupations.

 With a background education from culinary programs, many individuals can bypass the lower-skilled positions in a kitchen while moving more quickly up the ladder toward status as a cook or chef.

 Culinary programs provide insight into the essential elements of a successful chef, such as menu planning, nutrition, health regulations, inventory management, and portion control.
 Also, since culinary programs tend to be hands-on, students can gain experience—and sometimes are even provided with internships—which help foster professional expertise and connections to job opportunities.

 This video offers a look at the culinary arts field.